Viktor Gyökeres

 Viktor Einar Gyökeres (/sv/; born 4 June 1998) is a Swedish professional footballer who plays as a striker for club Arsenal and the Sweden national team.

-Gyökeres made his professional debut with Swedish side Brommapojkarna in 2015, making over fifty appearances before joining Brighton & Hove Albion in 2018.
+Gyökeres began his professional career with Brommapojkarna in 2015, making over fifty appearances before joining Brighton & Hove Albion in 2018.
 He spent successive seasons on loan at St. Pauli, Swansea City, and Coventry City, joining the latter permanently in 2021.

-Sporting CP signed him in 2023 in a club-record transfer worth an initial €20 million.
-With them, he won two back-to-back Primeira Liga titles in 2024 and 2025, winning the Bola de Prata as the league's top scorer, the Player of the Year award in both seasons and the Gerd Müller Trophy, in his second season, given to the highest-scoring footballer in the previous season.
-In July 2025, he signed for Arsenal in a transfer worth €63.5 million (£54.8 million).
+Sporting CP signed Gyökeres in 2023 in a club-record transfer worth an initial €20 million.
+With them, he won two back-to-back Primeira Liga titles in 2024 and 2025, winning the Bola de Prata twice as the league's top scorer, the Player of the Year award in both seasons and the Gerd Müller Trophy, in his second season, given to the highest-scoring footballer in the previous season.
+In July 2025, he signed for Arsenal in a transfer worth €63.5 million (£54.8 million), winning the Premier League title in his first season as the club's top scorer.

-Gyökeres represented Sweden at various youth levels and was the joint-top scorer at the 2017 UEFA European Under-19 Championship.
-He made his senior debut in 2019.
+Gyökeres represented Sweden at under-19 and under-21 levels.
+He made his first appearance for the senior team in January 2019, and was part of the squads for UEFA Euro 2020 and the 2026 FIFA World Cup.